How to Get to Virginia Polytechnic Inst in Washington, D.C. - Baltimore, MD by Bus or Train?

 • What’s the nearest bus station to Virginia Polytechnic Inst in Washington, D.C. - Baltimore, MD?

-The nearest bus station to Virginia Polytechnic Inst in Washington, D.C. - Baltimore, MD is Old Security Bldg.
-It’s a 4 min walk away.
+The nearest bus stations to Virginia Polytechnic Inst in Washington, D.C. - Baltimore, MD are Maroon Bay 9 and Old Security Bldg.
+The closest one is a 4 min walk away.

 • What time is the first bus to Virginia Polytechnic Inst in Washington, D.C. - Baltimore, MD?